LivePersonInc/third-party-bots-custom-endpoint-reference-service/README.md

 ### Bots

 A bot is identified by its UUID or a similar alphanumeric identifier.
-A service implementation can restrict access to bots bases on the `accountId` provided as the 'aud' field on the authentication WebToken
+A service implementation can restrict access to bots based on the `accountId` provided as the 'aud' field on the authentication WebToken

 ### Environments